pincher95/ansible-role-pimpmyshell/README.md

       roles:
         - pincher95.pimpmyshell

-See the `tests/local-testing` directory for an example of running this role over Ansible's `local` connection.
-See also:
+See the `tests/test.yml` directory for an example of running this role over Ansible's `local` connection.
-[Mac Development Ansible Playbook][mac-dev-playbook].

 ## License